After 8 Years Of Unbroken War, Obama Hands Over Conflicts To Trump

 One clue may be found in what retired Gen. Michael Flynn, Trump's national security adviser, told NPR last summer.

 When Flynn uttered those words, Trump was just the Republican nominee for the White House.
-His approach to fighting the Islamic State had been characteristically blunt.
+The now-president-elect's recommended strategy for fighting the Islamic State had been characteristically blunt.

 "I would just bomb those suckers," Trump told a campaign rally in Iowa shortly before that state's caucuses a year ago.